 You can build higher walls, install better alarm systems and even place your art and antiques in shock-proof glass cases – but your last line of defence will always be your insurance.

-No matter how much care and trouble you take to hang your paintings or display your sculptures, it won’t protect your art collection from a determined thief – or keep it safe from flood or fire.
+No matter how much care and trouble you take to hang your paintings or display your sculptures, it won’t protect your art collection from a determined thief.

 But getting the right insurance can mean the difference between being compensated for your loss and receiving too little or nothing when disaster strikes.

 If you have created or inherited a valuable art collection, you certainly shouldn’t rely on ordinary home insurance.

 Many home insurance policies don’t provide cover for items like antique furniture and art collections – and basic policies also set a so-called ‘single article limit’ that limits the amount of compensation you can receive for an individual item.

 So, to get the insurance you need for your most valuable items, the only safe option is to choose specialist high net worth art and antiques insurance.